 Small children and big children alike may enjoy the cuteness overload at the Teddy Bear Museum.
 The illusion art museum, Art in Paradise, provides yet more selfie-inducing family moments and is a fun way to escape a rain shower or avoid the afternoon heat.
 Heading out of town, Mimosa and the Pattaya Sheep Farm make for popular family outings.

 On the road out to Jomtien, take a trip to the Big Buddha (Wat Phra Yai) and the adjacent viewpoint at Khao Phra Bat for expansive views over Pattaya Bay.
 Heading in the other direction towards Naklua you can find arguably the most impressive tourist attraction in Pattaya, the Sanctuary of Truth.
 The imposing wooden structure is a labour of love by the creator who has dedicated years of work to creating this temple-like structure overlooking the Gulf Of Thailand.
 Work is ongoing so visitors can observe the artisans painstakingly using traditional woodworking techniques.
-By way of complete contrast to the Sanctuary of Truth, the elaborate and kitsch cabaret shows at Alcazar and Tiffany’s are popular with tourists from around the world.
+By way of complete contrast to the Sanctuary of Truth, the elaborate and kitsch cabaret shows at Tiffany’s are popular with tourists from around the world.

 A number of championship standard golf courses can be found within easy reach of Pattaya.
 Test your skills on some of the best courses in the region which have hosted events from the Asian Tour.